OladipupoGomez/OladipupoGomez/README.md

 ## About Me

 Hello!
-I'm Nick, a Senior DevOps Engineer with over 5 plus years of experience.
+I'm Nicholas, a Senior DevOps Engineer with over 5 plus years of experience.
 My expertise lies in DevOps, Platform Engineering, and Site Reliability Engineering (SRE) with a strong focus on AWS cloud solutions.
 I've worked on diverse projects in Fintech, Blockchain, Big Data, Digital Identity, Logistics and Supply Chain, and Low-Code domains, developing solutions that are highly available, secure, auto-scalable, self-healing, and cost-effective.

 ## GitHub Repositories